openharmony/docs/en/application-dev/reference/apis-arkui/arkui-ts/ts-container-waterflow.md

 cachedCount(value: number)

-Number of items to be cached.
+Sets the number of items to be cached.
 This attribute is effective only in [LazyForEach](../../../quick-start/arkts-rendering-control-lazyforeach.md).
-Items that exceed the display and cache range are released.
+After this attribute is set, items that exceed the display and cache range are released.
 A value less than 0 evaluates to the default value.

 **Atomic service API**: This API can be used in atomic services since API version 12.